ddc-java/ddc-day-book/content/typography.md

 -- (en dash)

-: The _en dash_ (which has the same width as "N") is used between the endpoints of a range of values (e.g. numbers, dates, times).
+: The _en dash_ (which has the same width as "N") is used between the endpoints of a range of values (e.g., numbers, dates, times).
 There should be no spaces immediately before or after the en dash.

 : kramdown automatically translates a sequence of 2 hyphen characters (`--`) into an en dash.
 When using a Markdown processor that doesn't support this, the `&ndash;` entity should be used.